 Why Compare Retirement Planning and Mountain Biking?

 Yes, you did read the title correctly.
 I’m sure you probably have a lot of questions like, why are we talking about mountain biking and retirement planning in the same sentence?
 Or why are we talking about mountain biking at all?
 We are financial planners located in Kansas, a state with a significant elevation deficit.
-We’re also talking to folks nearing retirement, which doesn’t seem like the time people would be taking up what some consider an extreme sport.
-The three main similarities between retirement planning and mountain biking all start with the letter C: Clarity, Confidence, and Control.
+We’re also working with folks nearing retirement, which doesn’t seem like the time people would be taking up what some consider an extreme sport.
+The main similarity between retirement planning and mountain biking are the things you need to be successful in both: clarity, confidence, and control.
 But before we get into those, here are some other reasons why we’re shining a light on mountain biking now:

 Surprising Facts About Mountain Biking